c0c0n3/ome-smuggler/docs.src/content/design/index.md

 ---

 <p class="intro">
-So here's our *Hitch-Hacker Guide to the Code*.
+So here's our *Hitch-Hacker's Guide to the Code*.
 Even though the answer to life, the universe and everything has already been "[calculated][_42]", you may still have a lot of questions about Smuggler's design.
 Then you might find some of the answers here...